versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 In practice, this means that you need to have control over your server as these will typically not be available in a common hosting scenario.
 We are aware that this is an issue and will be lowering these requirements in some future release.

+For some advanced features, you might also need WP-CLI installed, see a separate section below.

 <div class="note">
   <strong>Note about PHP 5.3</strong>
   <p>WordPress itself can run even on the old and now <a href="http://php.net/eol.php">long unsupported</a> PHP version 5.2.
 We also started with this version in mind but eventually dropped it so that we could use the newer language features and some 3rd party libraries that are 5.3+ only.
 Back-porting VersionPress to PHP 5.2 is currently not planned.</p>